 What Is Jicama?

 Jicama is a starchy root vegetable with thick, brown skin and is often compared to potatoes in terms of starch content.
-It has white, crunchy, and juicy flesh and is native to Mexico, Central, and South America.
+It has white, crunchy, and juicy flesh and is native to Mexico and Central and South Americas.
 Jicama contains carbohydrates, dietary fiber, 80%-90% water, and trace amounts of protein and lipids.
 It has low levels of saturated fat and sodium.
 Here is the complete nutrient profile of Jicama.

 Nutrient Profile Of Jicama

 A hundred grams of raw jicama contains (1):

 Total lipid (fat)